ouya/docs/unity.md

 The general steps for in-app-purchases are:

-1. Check player prefs to see if the full game has been unlocked.
+1. If network connection isn't present then check player prefs to see if the full game has been unlocked.

-2. If the game hasn't been unlocked, check receipts for the purchase.
+2. If network connection is available, check receipts for the purchase.

-3. If the purchase is found, set the player prefs that the game is unlocked.
+3. If the purchase is found in receipts, set the player prefs that the game is unlocked.

-4. If the purchase is not found, show the store/buy button.
+4. If the purchase is not found in receipts, show the store/buy button and remove full game unlocked from player prefs.

 5. When the buy button is pressed, request a purchase.